syncfusion-content/flutter-docs/Flutter/maps/zoom-pan.md

 ---
 layout: post
 title: Zoom Pan in Syncfusion Flutter maps | Syncfusion
-description: This section explains how to use zoom pan in shape and tile layer in the Flutter maps.
+description: This section explains how to perform zooming and panning in shape and tile layer in the Flutter maps.
 platform: Flutter
 control: SfMaps
 documentation: ug